Wolves Select Edwards With No. 1 Pick in Delayed NBA Draft

 Anthony Edwards paid tribute to his mother and grandmother.
 Onyeka Okongwu recalled his brother.
 Obi Toppin thought about coming home.

-Tears flowed freely for those and many more players Wednesday night when their long-awaited, repeatedly delayed NBA dreams were finally realized.
+Tears flowed freely for those and many more players Wednesday night when their long-awaited, months-delayed NBA dreams were finally realized.

 Edwards was taken by the Minnesota Timberwolves with the No. 1 pick in an NBA draft delayed multiple times because of the coronavirus pandemic.